List of Teenage Mutant Ninja Turtles characters: Purple Dragons

 In the IDW comics, the Purple Dragons are led by Angel Bridge.
-Unlike the other incarnations, the Purple Dragons are a "community watch" where they do not like mutants or ninjas from the Foot Clan causing trouble on their turf.
+Unlike the other incarnations, the Purple Dragons are a "community watch" who do not like mutants or ninjas from the Foot Clan causing trouble on their turf.
 Angel's father Brooklyn S. Bridge and Arnold Jones (who is the identity of Hun in this continuity) had formerly used the Purple Dragons where their activities made the streets of Brooklyn unsafe.
 The leadership of the Purple Dragons was wrested from Angel by force by a resurrected Hun.
 As a result, the Purple Dragons reverted to their former existence as a violent street gang.

 In the 2003 Teenage Mutant Ninja Turtles TV series, the Purple Dragons are led by Hun and have connections with the Foot Clan.
-Following the Shredder's exile from Earth by the Utroms and the discovery that Shredder was an Utrom named Ch'rell, Hun began to strengthen the Purple Dragons, developing them from just a street gang to a country-wide organized crime syndicate.
+Following Shredder's exile from Earth by the Utroms and the discovery that Shredder was an Utrom named Ch'rell, Hun began to strengthen the Purple Dragons, developing them from just a street gang to a country-wide organized crime syndicate.
 They began to steal illegal goods (particularly high tech Triceratons and Federation weaponry from the government), but accidentally brought a mutant called Finn.
 Hun also broke his previous connection with the Foot Clan to spread their influence in the city.
 The Purple Dragons were among those who helped the Teenage Mutant Ninja Turtles fight the Tengu Shredder's forces.

-In the 2012 Teenage Mutant Ninja Turtles cartoon, the Purple Dragons are a Chinese American gang who have connections with the Foot Clan.
+In the 2012 Teenage Mutant Ninja Turtles animated series, the Purple Dragons are a Chinese American gang who have connections with the Foot Clan.

-In the 2018 Rise of the Teenage Mutant Ninja Turtles cartoon, the Purple Dragons are a trio of snobby, tech club students at April's high school who use their skills for criminal acts, similar to Team Rocket trios from Pokémon.
+In the 2018 Rise of the Teenage Mutant Ninja Turtles animated series, the Purple Dragons are a trio of snobby, tech club students at April's high school who use their skills for criminal acts.
 They are rivals with the Turtles, especially Donatello from how they both use technology.